outsmartchad/solana-trading-cli/README.md

 3. npm install
 4. node help.js (to see commands or read CLI_Doc.txt file)

-### Make sure you know the code before running it, we are not responsible for any loss of your asset.
+### Make sure you fully understand the code before running it, we are not responsible for any loss of your asset.

 ### TODO:
 0. we have added a .env.copy file for you to follow and paste your keys to the code.